 The new cement opens up a myriad of possibilities, including its use in wind power turbine foundations, power distribution, and prefabricated concrete elements.
 Vattenfall and its subcontractors are poised to become key customers for this innovative product, further driving its adoption and impact.

 “Vattenfall is very positive about participating in the development of a market for near-zero emission cement by creating demand as a customer.
-The global impact of cement production makes it necessary to find a way forward with as emissions as possible, the climate and the future of construction demand it.
+The global impact of cement production makes it necessary to find a way forward with as low carbon emissions as possible, the climate and the future of construction demand it.
 This is an innovative solution with great potential,” says Annika Ramsköld, Head of Sustainability at Vattenfall.

 See also: Vattenfall Agrees to Sell 49% Stake in Nordlicht Wind Farms to BASF